Valencia 2026

 How does the application and enrollment process work?

-Apply by September 30th (the priority application deadline) for your best chance of joining this program.
-All applications received by this date will receive equal priority.
-After this date, we will conduct brief interviews with all applicants to make sure that they’re a good fit for the program.
-We will then make offers of enrollment.
+Apply ASAP for your best chance of joining this program.
+We conduct brief video interviews with all applicants to make sure that they’re a good fit for the program, and then we make offers of enrollment.
 When offered enrollment, you’ll have two weeks to submit your paperwork and the $1500 non-refundable deposit—then your spot is secured!
-(The remaining balance is due in early December.)
+The remaining balance is due in early December.

 I have another question!